 Colin Martin describes how, on the frontiers of Caledonia eighteen centuries ago, the Romans kept watch from camp and wall over turbulent northern tribes.

-In the year A.D.
-60, Boudicca, a woman of the royal house of the Iceni—now popularly renowned as Queen Boadicea—led a fierce British revolt against the Roman occupation during which Londinium was reduced to ashes.
-By B.R.
-Dudley.
+In the year AD 60, Boudicca, a woman of the royal house of the Iceni led a fierce British revolt against the Roman occupation, during which Londinium was reduced to ashes.